 On January 1, 2011, the Association's agreement with a publishing company (Publisher) to publish and sell Thyroid, the official journal of the American Thyroid Association, automatically renewed for an additional seven years beginning January 1, 2012.
 The agreement may be renegotiated or canceled beyond this term with written notice given by December 31, 2017.
-The publisher is considered the sole owner of Thyroid and is responsible for subscription solicitation, sale of advertising space, reprints, back volumes and electronic products.
+Mary Ann Liebert, Inc., Publishers, owns the copyright on the content of the Thyroid journal.
+The American Thyroid Association owns the name of the journal Thyroid.
+The publisher is responsible for subscription solicitation, sale of advertising space, reprints, back volumes and electronic products.
 The Association entered into an agreement with the Editor in Chief of Thyroid effective January 1, 2013 through January 1, 2018.
 The Association earns royalty income from the publication of Thyroid for the use of the ATA trademark, logo and other materials.